 If you are interested in making a large bucket(s) feeder like the one pictured above, we have instructions for it here!
 We love it since It holds an entire 40lb feed bag!

 If you want to watch a fellow chicken keeper’s video on how they did the transition, check out the one below.

 Once the “nail-biting” transition is done, and behind you, you can now sit back and enjoy watching your little yardbirds grow into the majestic creatures they were meant to be.

-We’d love to hear your stories of how the transition went for your chicks, so shoot us an email!
+We’d love to hear your stories of how the transition went for your chicks, so please comment below!
 Thanks for stopping by.